QupZilla/qupzilla/README.md

 The very first version of QupZilla has been released in December 2010 and it was written in Python with PyQt4 bindings.
 After a few versions, QupZilla has been completely rewritten in C++ with the Qt Framework.
-The Windows version of QupZilla was compiled using MingW, but due to a huge problem with Flash, it is now compiled with Microsoft Visual C++ Compiler 2008.
+The Windows version of QupZilla was compiled using MinGW, but due to a huge problem with Flash, it is now compiled with Microsoft Visual C++ Compiler 2008.
 First public release was 1.0.0-b4.